Colombian crake

-The Colombian crake (Neocrex colombiana) is a species of bird in the subfamily Rallinae of the rail, crake, and coot family Rallidae.
+The Colombian crake (Mustelirallus colombianus) is a species of bird in the subfamily Rallinae of the rail, crake, and coot family Rallidae.
 It is found in Colombia, Ecuador, and Panama.

 Taxonomy and systematics

 The Colombian crake's taxonomy has not been settled.
 The North American Classification Committee of AOS (NACC), the International Ornithological Committee (IOC), and BirdLife International's Handbook of the Birds of the World (HBW) place it in genus Neocrex.
-However, in 2015 the South American Classification Committee of the American Ornithological Society (AOS) and the Clements taxonomy moved it and the paint-billed crake (N. erythrops) to genus Mustelirallus.
+However, in 2015 the South American Classification Committee of the American Ornithological Society (AOS) and the Clements taxonomy moved it and the paint-billed crake (M. erythrops) to genus Mustelirallus.

 This article uses the IOC/NACC/HBW genus.
-The IOC, HBW, and Clements agree that the paint-billed crake has two subspecies, the nominate N. c. colombiana and N. c. ripleyi.
+The IOC, HBW, and Clements agree that the paint-billed crake has two subspecies, the nominate M. c. colombianus and M. c. ripleyi.

 Description

 The Colombian crake is 18 to 20 cm long.
 The sexes are alike.
 The nominate subspecies has a brown crown, nape, and upperparts including the tail.
 Its throat is white and its face, throat, and breast are gray.
 Its flanks, belly, and vent are cinnamon.
-N. c. ripleyi is similar but significantly darker.
+M. c. ripleyi is similar but significantly darker.

 Distribution and habitat

 The nominate subspecies of Colombian crake is found from northern Colombia south into northwestern Ecuador.
-N. c. ripleyi is found from central Panama into northwestern Colombia's Chocó Department.
+M. c. ripleyi is found from central Panama into northwestern Colombia's Chocó Department.
 There are few records of the species and the exact boundaries of the two subspecies' ranges are not known.
 The species inhabits wet to moist landscapes such as marshes, swamps, savanna, and the brushy edges of forest; not all of these have water bodies.
 In elevation it ranges from sea level to 2100 m.